paddyohanlon/remote-manifesto/_posts/2014-02-26-take-breaks-be-healthy-and-productive.md

 ---
 layout: post
-title:  "Take more breaks and be more healthy and productive"
+title:  "Take more breaks to be more healthy and productive"
 description: I use the Pomodoro technique to force myself to get out of my chair more often.
 categories: health
 tags: productivity